A tourist's guide to regularity structures and singular stochastic PDEs: Introduction

-How is it that one can prove such statements?
-The point is that solutions of singular stochastic PDEs are not expected to be any kind of H\"older functions or distributions.
-Rather, under an assumption on the equation captured by the notion of subcriticality, we expect possible solutions to be described locally in terms of a {\it finite} number of equation-dependent reference functions/distributions that are polynomials functionals of the noise.
-The theory of regularity structures provides a complete description of the local structure of these possible solutions, in terms of their local expansion properties with respect to the preceding polynomial functions of the noise.
-It actually turns the problem upside down by reformulating singular stochastic PDEs as equations in spaces of functions/distributions characterised by their local behaviour.
-The product problem is isolated along the way in the problem of making sense of the reference functions/distributions that are used as ingredients in the local description of a possible solution.
+Identifying the terms on both sides provides a triangular system for the ${\sf \Pi}_x\tau$ and a family of equations for the $u_\tau(x)$.
+In the example of the parabolic Anderson model equation one has for instance $F(u;\zeta)=u\zeta$, the expansion is indexed by some trees $\tau\in\{ , , \dots\}$, and the system reads

+since the nonlinearity is linear here.
+The base point $x$ in ${\sf \Pi}_x\tau$ means that rather than simply defining ${\sf \Pi}_x\tau$ as $\mcL^{-1}$ of the right hand side of its defining equation, we only keep the Taylor remainder at $x$ of this quantity, at some $\tau$-dependent order.
+Of course the singular feature of the equation has not disappeared as the products $({\sf \Pi}_x\tau_1)\cdots ({\sf \Pi}_x\tau_k)\zeta$ in \eqref{EqLocalRewriting} are still problematic.
+However, proceeding this way we have isolated the product problem in the problem of making sense of the reference functions/distributions ${\sf \Pi}_x\tau$, a task which has little to do with the actual task of solving the equation.
 This is the very point where the fact that the noise is random plays a crucial role.
-It allows indeed to build the reference functions/distributions not as functions of the noise but rather as random variables jointly defined with the noise on a common probability space.
-This realizes a wonderful decoupling of probability and analysis.
-To the former the task of building the enhanced noise: Functions or distribution-valued random variables that play the role of ill-defined products of equation-dependent quantities involving the noise \textit{only}.
-This is done by a limiting procedure called \textit{renormalization}, after similar procedures used in quantum field theory to tackle similar problems.
-To the latter the task of solving uniquely an equation in a side space built from the enhanced noise, regardless of any multiplication problem.
+It allows indeed to build the reference functions/distributions $({\sf \Pi}_x\tau)(\omega)$ not as some functions of a realization $\zeta(\omega)$ of the noise but rather as some random variables jointly defined with the noise on a common probability space.
+This realizes a wonderful decoupling of probability and analysis. {\it To the former} the task of building the enhanced noise: Functions or distribution-valued random variables ${\sf \Pi}_x\tau$ that involve the noise only. {\it To the latter} the task of solving uniquely an equation in the side space of local coefficients built from the enhanced noise, regardless of any multiplication problem.
+The construction of the ${\sf \Pi}_x\tau$ is done by a limiting procedure called \textit{renormalization}, after similar procedures used in quantum field theory to tackle similar problems.